-4.7.1 Environmental Consequences Associated with the No Action Alternative

-Under the No Action Alternative, maintenance dredging would continue to produce adverse impacts similar to the existing and historic condition, where dredging would disturb channel materials and may affect aquatic species through temporary habitat avoidance, poor water quality, noise, and vibration.
+4.7.1 Environmental Consequences Associated with the No Action Alternative materials and may affect aquatic species through temporary habitat avoidance, poor water quality, noise, and vibration.
 Direct mortality of slow moving or sessile species may also occur for any individuals within the dredging footprint.
 During placement, temporary habitat avoidance and habitat loss from use of inactive placement areas is expected for terrestrial species.